-In developing any personal leadership plan, one of the areas to leverage is your own life experience; your own life’s wisdom.
-Life experience and previous learning can be leveraged in a specific strategy to help you attain what you truly, truly desire.
-It’s through this strategy creation and then specific goal setting that leverages your past experience.
-Then you can specifically identify that what it is you need to learn and where you need to grow in order to reach your desired outcome.
-It’s something that is planned very consciously.
+In developing any personal leadership plan, one of the areas to leverage is your life experience; your life’s wisdom.
+Your life experience and previous learning can inform a specific strategy to help you attain what you truly, truly desire.
+It’s through this strategy creation and then specific goal setting that leverages your experience.
+Then you can precisely identify that what it is you need to learn and where you need to grow to reach your desired outcome.
+It’s something that you plan very consciously.

-Your measure of talent and self mastery is a measure of how you will express yourself out in the world.
-What will be your own personal self expression to the world?
-This expression also has a tie to what it is you wish to learn and where you wish to expand your talents and personal mastery.
+Your measure of talent and self-mastery is a measure of how you will express yourself out in the world.
+What will be your personal self-expression to the world?
+This expression also has a tie to what it is you wish to learn and where you want to expand your talents and personal mastery.
 When you identify those things that you would like to invest time, energy and resources to improve – you are making them more conscious in your life.
 It is by creating this design of focus that distinguishes a path of personal leadership.

 3. Your character and personal traits

-Your personal essence, your unique-ness and the core values you wish to honour in demonstration, creates your own unique personal leadership path.
-When you align to your values, your talents, and personal traits – you create an alignment which demonstrates congruence and authenticity; both integral states.
+Your individual essence, your unique-ness and the core values you wish to honor in demonstration, creates your unique personal leadership path.
+When you align with your values, your talents, and personal traits – you produce a congruence and authenticity; both of which are integral states.

 4. Your relationships and chemistry

 We are all connected.
-Any personal leadership plan will involve relationships and interaction.
+We each have a role to play in service to the world.
+Further, any personal leadership plan will involve relationships and interaction.
 When we look at finding our personal leadership purpose – and we are talking about our purpose, cause and calling we ask “who for?”
-It is the answer to this question, that creates our connection to spirit.
+It is the answer to this question, which creates our connection to our highest spirit of purpose.
 It is our connection to meaningfulness.